plutomi/plutomi/README.md

 - Install the [AWS CDK CLI](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install) `yarn global add aws-cdk`
 - Create a [Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) in Route53 with your domain
   - If creating a `staging` or `development` environment, you can use a subdomain like `staging.yourdomain.com`.
 In your `prod` environment, the hosted zone should be for your base domain like `yourdomain.com`, and you should add the name servers from your `staging` or `development` hosted zones to your `production` hosted zone.
   - Our CDK stack will create the necessary DNS records for the SSL certificate (using ACM) and the necessary records to send emails using SES.
-We recommend creating an email alias at `staging.yourdomain.com` & `development.yourdomain`, and adding the MX records to the proper hosted zones.
+We recommend creating an email alias at `staging.yourdomain.com` & `development.yourdomain.com` on your email provider (ie GSuite or whatever they're calling it these days), and adding the MX records to the proper hosted zones.

 ## Useful Commands